-Late 1600s - Settlers of German, Welsh, and Dutch descent establish themselves in the area to pursue agriculture.
+Late 16005 - Settlers of German, Welsh, and Dutch descent establish themselves in the area to pursue agriculture.

+1777 - Towamencin played a role in the Revolutionary War, where soldiers camped and conducted military duties in the northern section of the Township.
 1703 - The first land grant of 1,000 acres was granted by William Penn's Commissioners.